-I recently returned from a conference in Chicago called CampIT where the predominant question on every IT professional‘s mind there was about digital transformation and what it really means to me and my business.
+I recently returned from a conference in Chicago called CampIT where the predominant question on every IT professional’s mind including those at Redesign.co was about digital transformation and what it really means to me and my business.

 The revolutions in technology are numerous as of late.
 Cloud, Data, AI, Mobile, Analytics to name just a few and add to those ranks Digital Transformation.
 But what is it, and what does it really mean?
 If we use the expression ‘to transform digitally’ literally, we end up with a definition that is as vague as it is meaningless.
 What does it mean to become more digital?
 Does that mean less paper, less people, less reality and more virtual reality?

 As it turns out, I myself am not very good at interpreting the generic categorical expressions of new technologies.
 Cloud was a meaningless term to me until I saw (and experienced) how one could easily deploy applications and technologies using hosted infrastructures like AWS and Azure.
 Big Data was an equally meaningless term to me.
 I mean large amounts of data, sure, but it was a meaningless expression until again I saw (and experienced) how creating Hive applications against large data sets of stored social media data could be used to generate semantic analysis about a particular topic, brand, company or person.

 Apparently, I lack the very gene that every Forrester, Gartner and the like analyst has – to arrive at catchy but thoroughly generic terms to describe the latest and greatest trends in technologies, myself preferring to find understanding through doing and the pragmatic application of such things.

 Luckily, working for VANTIQ, I have been face-to-face on a daily basis with many of these pragmatic applications of what we are calling digital transformation.
 Let me share a few with you by Industry, and perhaps through these descriptions, a material definition of this phrase will emerge at the end.